hiinaspace/NeosWithoutSsao/README.md

 As usual, modifying NeosVR in this fashion violates the [NeosVR EULA](https://store.steampowered.com/eula/740250_eula_0), and this mod is offered with no warranty, etc, etc.

-Vote on the [official NeosVR bug for configurable post processing effects](https://github.com/Neos-Metaverse/NeosPublic/issues/322) and let the team know in [their new user survey](https://docs.google.com/forms/d/e/1FAIpQLSdp3nFz9Wt6o27S7jsJOukfzMv9dFjyrSfHrTgXiBAvmABzwg/viewform) that turning off SSAO should be a supporte feature.
+Vote on the [official NeosVR bug for configurable post processing effects](https://github.com/Neos-Metaverse/NeosPublic/issues/322) and let the team know in [their new user survey](https://docs.google.com/forms/d/e/1FAIpQLSdp3nFz9Wt6o27S7jsJOukfzMv9dFjyrSfHrTgXiBAvmABzwg/viewform) that turning off SSAO should be an officially supported feature.

 ## How to use